Ground measurements of the gravitational redshift questioned:re-establishing the physical bases

 The force required should be non gravitational, and such that it produces the same acceleration on both the (otherwise) free falling emitter and absorber.
-As an example, consider a source of radiation capable to produce a force antiparallel to the local gravitational force; the only way for it to compensate the acceleration of gravity with which emitter and absorber are falling is for them to have the same area-to-mass ratio.
-This is well known for artificial satellites subjected to solar radiation pressure from the Sun, or atmospheric drag from residual air density or many other non gravitational forces as well (see e.g.\,\cite{Librino1987}).
+As an example, consider a source of radiation capable to produce a force antiparallel to the local gravitational force anywhere in the lab; the only way for it to compensate the acceleration of gravity with which emitter and absorber are falling is for them to have the same area-to-mass ratio.
+This is well known for artificial satellites subjected to solar radiation pressure, or atmospheric drag from residual air density or many other non gravitational forces as well (see e.g.\,\cite{Librino1987}).
 Gravitation is the only force producing the same acceleration on all bodies regardless of their mass and composition and no experiment so far as proved otherwise.

 In the Pound and Rebka experiment with emitter and absorber rigidly attached to the lab there is no non gravitational field equal and opposite to the gravitational one (as erroneously assumed by AOK), the set up is the same as envisaged in Einstein\,\cite{Einstein1911}, and they measure a frequency shift of gravitational origin as predicted therein.